 At the money options

 At the money options are somewhere in between ITM and OTM options.
 They are the options whose strike price is roughly equal to the current market price of the underlying.
 They are exactly on the edge.
-At the money options are usually among the most traded (most liquid) options, as they are the most “exciting” – in a short moment they can get in the money or out of the money as the market price of the underlying fluctuates.
+At the money options are usually among the most heavily traded (most liquid) options, as they are the most interesting – in a short moment they can get in the money or out of the money as the market price of the underlying fluctuates.

-In the money (ITM): positive intrinsic value, generally calls with low strikes and puts with high strikes.
+In the money (ITM): Positive intrinsic value, generally calls with low strikes and puts with high strikes.

-At the money (ATM): zero intrinsic value, strike price equal to market price of the underlying.
+At the money (ATM): Zero intrinsic value, strike price equal to market price of the underlying.

-Out of the money (OTM): zero intrinsic value (because intrinsic value can’t be negative), generally calls with high strikes and puts with low strikes.
+Out of the money (OTM): Zero intrinsic value (because intrinsic value can't be negative), generally calls with high strikes and puts with low strikes.